GLOBAL MARKETS-Asia stocks jump as China, Europe step up stimulus

 The cut in rates was the first in more than two years and reflected a change of course by Beijing which had finally decided that a bold monetary policy step was required to stabilise the world’s second-largest economy.

-In commodity markets, oil edged up ahead of a key meeting of OPEC on Thursday amid uncertainty on whether producers would agree on a meaningful cut in output to support prices.
-Brent gained 37 cents at $80.73 a barrel, while U.S. crude rose 31 cents to $76.82.
+In commodity markets, oil went flat ahead of a key meeting of OPEC on Thursday amid much uncertainty whether producers would agree on a meaningful cut in output to support prices.
+Brent was up a cent at $80.37 a barrel, while U.S. crude dipped 3 cents to $76.48.

-Gold was steady around $1,200 an ounce, as traders cheered the prospect of more global stimulus.
+Gold was steady at $1,201.20 an ounce, as traders cheered the prospect of more global stimulus.
 (Editing by Shri Navaratnam)